 As a native of Washington State, Deva Marie grew up in a family of artists who encouraged her to follow her dream of being a performer.
 Her father was a jazz musician and photographer, and her mother was a dancer.
 Whether it was the occasional burst of enthusiastic freeform dance in the kitchen or plunking joyously on the piano, Deva Marie recognized her passion for performance early, and began studying vocal performance at twelve years old.

 In the years that followed she competed in classical voice, sang in ensemble groups, and participated frequently in community theatre, preparing for her inevitable relocation to Southern California.
-Her talent for finding a unique character voice, connecting with the audience, and delivering a memorable performance sets her apart.
+Her talent for finding a unique and honest character voice, connecting with the audience, and delivering a memorable performance sets her apart.
 Notable theatrical roles include Jack Worthing in an all female production of The Importance of Being Earnest, Meg in Little Women, Lucy Seward in Dracula, Olivia in Twelfth Night, Chris Gorman in Rumors, Liz Imbrie in The Philadelphia Story, and Madeline in The Women of Lockerbie; notable voice over roles include the video games World of Warcraft: Legion, and Hearthstone.

 When she isn’t performing, Deva Marie can be found gaming, watching Great British Bake Off, hanging with her husband and cats, reading, and writing.
 In addition, Deva Marie teaches drama to elementary and middle schoolers in Orange County, combining her love of education and theater.
+Most recently, she’s joined the team at Creative Kid’s Playhouse as assistant and music director.